-In case of an optional redemption to be funded in full or part from proceeds from a refunding financing, the University may elect to provide a certificate providing details of the proposed financing as outlined in the Indenture and stating the redemption is conditioned upon providing the Trustee with funds sufficient to effect the refunding at least five Business Days prior to the redemption date or that the University has the right to rescind the redemption notice no later than five Business Days prior to the redemption date (a "Conditional Redemption").
-The University may deliver to the Trustee a certificate no later than five Business Days prior to the redemption notice.
-If the Trustee does not receive sufficient funds no later than five Business Days prior to the redemption date the Trustee shall give prompt notice to DTC or affected holders that the redemption did not occur.
+In case of an optional redemption to be funded in full or part from proceeds from a refunding financing, the University may elect to provide a certificate providing details of the proposed financing as outlined in the Indenture and stating the redemption is conditioned upon providing the Trustee with funds sufficient to effect the refunding prior to the redemption date or that the University has the right to rescind the redemption notice prior to the redemption date (a "Conditional Redemption").
+The University may deliver to the Trustee a certificate prior to the redemption date instructing the Trustee to rescind the redemption notice.
+If the Trustee does not receive sufficient funds prior to the redemption date the Trustee shall give prompt notice to DTC or affected holders that the redemption did not occur.
 Such rescission of the redemption notice is not an event of default and the Bonds conditionally called for redemption and not so paid shall remain outstanding.